 It is hard to choose a backup solution for cloud data.
 One of the first questions is whether to pick cloud or on-prem.
 This article reviews the benefits of cloud-to-cloud backup services and explains why companies should choose this method.

 When you look at the statistics, businesses are heavily investing in cloud technologies.
 In fact, just looking at the cloud computing market in 2020, it is set to exceed $330 billion in spending.
-One of the largest market segments that make up cloud investment is Software-as-a-Service (SaaS) offerings which will continue to grow to $116 billion this year and surpass $150 billion by 2022.
+One of the largest market segments that make up cloud investment is Software-as-a-Service (SaaS) offerings.
+It is projected to reach $116 billion this year and is expected to exceed $150 billion by 2022.

 Table of Contents